 The biosynthetic pathway to sex hormones in male and female gonadal tissue includes the production of the androgens, androstenedione and dehydroepiandrosterone.
 Testes and ovaries contain an additional enzyme, a 17β-hydroxysteroid dehydrogenase, that enables androgens to be converted to testosterone.

 In males, LH binds to Leydig cells, stimulating production of the principal Leydig cell hormone, testosterone.
 Testosterone is secreted to the plasma and also carried to Sertoli cells by androgen binding protein (ABP).
-In Sertoli cells the Δ4 double bond of testosterone is reduced, producing dihydrotestosterone.
-Testosterone and dihydrotestosterone are carried in the plasma, and delivered to target tissue, by a specific gonadal-steroid binding globulin (GBG).
-In a number of target tissues, testosterone can be converted to dihydrotestosterone (DHT).
-DHT is the most potent of the male steroid hormones, with an activity that is 10 times that of testosterone.
+In Sertoli cells the Δ4 double bond of testosterone is reduced, by the action of steroid 5α-reductase, producing dihydrotestosterone (DHT).
+Testosterone and DHT are carried in the plasma, and delivered to target tissue, by a specific gonadal-steroid binding globulin (GBG).
+In a number of target tissues, testosterone can be converted to DHT.
+Dihydrotestosterone is the most potent of the male steroid hormones, with an activity that is 10 times that of testosterone.
 Because of its relatively lower potency, testosterone is sometimes considered to be a prohormone.

 Synthesis of the male sex hormones in Leydig cells of the testis.
-P450SSC, 3β-DH, and P450c17 are the same enzymes as those needed for adrenal steroid hormone synthesis.
+P450ssc (CYP11A1), 3β-DH (HSD3B2), and P450c17 (CYP17A1) are the same enzymes as those needed for adrenal steroid hormone synthesis.
 17,20-lyase is the same activity of CYP17A1 described above for adrenal hormone synthesis.
 Aromatase (also called estrogen synthetase) is CYP19A1.
 17-ketoreductase is also called 17β-hydroxysteroid dehydrogenase type 3 (gene symbol HSD17B3).
-The full name for 5α-reductase is 5α-reductase type 2 (gene symbol SRD5A2).
-Place your mouse over structure names to see chemical structures.
+The full name for the primary form of 5α-reductase is 5α-reductase type 2 (gene symbol SRD5A2).
+Humans express three 5α-reductase genes identified as SRD5A1, SRD5A2, and SRD5A3.